Canal and river boat etiquette: Unwritten rules of boating

-Let’s talk about why manners matter on the water.
-It’s not about rules; it’s about making sure everyone enjoys their time afloat.
-Being courteous and considerate isn’t just a nicety; it’s the current that keeps our boating experiences smooth and enjoyable.
-So if you’re wondering how you can determine a safe speed for your boat or how to share a public waterway – you’re on the right track to mastering boating etiquette.
-Learn the unwritten rules of boating that brings us together, making every journey safer and more enjoyable.
+So if you’re wondering how you can determine a safe speed for your boat or how to share a public waterway, you’re on the right track to mastering boating etiquette.
+Discover the unwritten rules of boating that brings us together, making every journey safer and more enjoyable.

-8 rules for considerate cruising
+8 boating rules for considerate river and canal cruising

 1. Friendly greetings

 Extend a warm “hello” and a friendly wave to fellow boaters, anglers, and people on the banks.
 This creates a positive and welcoming atmosphere.
+Whilst not as common as hello, you may also hear your fellow boaters say “ahoy”, which is a greeting that originally came from seafarers.

 2. Navigational courtesy

-Be aware of the boating right of way and slow down when crossing paths with other boats to avoid creating disruptive waves.
-If another boat is approaching you from the left side of your boat, you have the right of way and should maintain your speed and direction.
-Also consider canal boats living along the rivers and canals, popularly seen on the River Thames.
-Navigational courtesy contributes to a more peaceful waterway.
+If another boat approaches you from the left side of your boat, you have the right of way and should maintain your speed and direction.
+Also, consider canal boats, which live along rivers and canals, popularly seen on the River Thames.

 3. Be aware of anglers